thomas-fred/grid_disruption_validation/README.md

 ### View outputs

 To plot some of the outputs (target files) see the `compare_thresholds.ipynb` notebook.
-A `requirements.txt` file specifies the environment required to run the notebook.
+An `environment.yml` file specifies the environment required to run the notebook.

 ### Recreate outputs